This article provides the steps to migrate from a live UCRM instance to a live UNMS instance.

 2.2.
 If you are already a UNMS user and you have some data and devices configured in UNMS, it’s recommended to create a backup file of your UNMS instance at this point.

-3. Enable the new CRM module in UNMS
+3. Verify that the New CRM Module in UNMS is Enabled

 4. Follow the Network Migration Wizard.